ahmedx3/Feelback/AgeGenderClassification/README.md

 ## TODO
+- Try EBIF for age

-- Experiment with the cropping size in the main
+- Integrate the Age in the main pipeline

-- Mix the datasets

-- Create the loader for the datasets of Age
+- Create the loader for the AGFW dataset

+- Find out how AGFW cropped the faces

 - Create a model for Age

 - Check new classifiers and grid search for them to find best parameters

-- Check more feature extraction methods (FPLBP)

 - Check more preprocessing and resize images (Frontalization & facial landmark localization)

+- Mix the datasets
 ## Done
 - Implement loading Datasets to have the same interface
 - Create the training pipeline with svm as base